Binary packages

 Installation

 Open-lmake does not require to be installed.
-You can run it directly from the build directory.
+You can run it directly from the build dir.
 This is the simplest way unless you seek a system-wide installation.

 you can make a Debian package: